zaius/docs/content/docs/steps/index.md

 #### after-steps

 Wercker also has the notion of [after-steps](/docs/steps/after-steps.html) ideally suited for notifications.
-See the subsection for [wercker.yml](/docs/wercker-yml/creating-a-yml.html) for more information.

 #### Changing the working directory